eced4406/eced4406.github.io/index.md

 ### Project

 There will be a group project due at the end of the term.
-You will work in pairs of two to analyze and demonstrate a real-world computer security attack.
+You will work in groups to analyze and demonstrate a real-world computer security attack.
-You will primarily be evaluated on a presentation that you will deliver to the rest of the class.
+You will primarily be evaluated on a presentation that you will deliver to the rest of the class and a report that you will submit.

 ### Final Exam